bbc/psammead/README.md

 Psammead is currently maintained by developers in the BBC Articles and Reach + Languages teams.
 If you want to open an issue, please add it to our [issues page](https://github.com/BBC-News/psammead/issues).

-Contact us by email on [PsammeadMaintainers@bbc.co.uk](mailto:PsammeadMaintainers@bbc.co.uk), or find us on Slack at #psammead.
+Contact us by email on [PsammeadMaintainers@bbc.co.uk](mailto:PsammeadMaintainers@bbc.co.uk), or find us on Slack at #psammead in the bbcnews workspace.